Start the Year Strong with Preventive Health Screenings

 “An annual physical is a good idea,” says Kathryn McHenry, DO, a family medicine physician at Scripps Coastal Medical Center Jefferson in Oceanside.
 “That’s a chance for us to connect with patients, review all aspects of their health, check in on their health goals, identify any early stages of a condition or disease.”

 General recommendations include blood pressure checks, cholesterol tests and screenings for certain diseases.
-While specific screenings vary based on age, gender and individual health risks, some common tests include:
+While specific screenings vary based on age, gender and individual health risks, common screening guidelines for adults, include:

 Don’t forget vaccinations